 Domestic Violence with Firearms in California

-If convicted of domestic violence in Los Angeles, you will typically face harsh consequences.
-Depending on the specific details, this could include some jail time and you could lose your legal right to own or possess a firearm.
+If found guilty of domestic violence in Los Angeles, the repercussions are severe.
+Depending on the specifics, you could be looking at a significant jail term and the loss of your legal right to own or possess a firearm.

-In some domestic violence incidents where some type of deadly item was involved, you could face felony charges of violating California Penal Code 245(a)(1), assault with a deadly weapon.
-If convicted, there are even more harsh penalties and potentially a “strike” on your record under California's Three Strike Law.
+In domestic violence incidents involving deadly items, you could face felony charges under California Penal Code 245(a)(1), assault with a deadly weapon.
+A conviction could lead to even harsher penalties and a potential “strike” on your record under California's Three Strike Law.

 If you just point the weapon at a spouse, ex-spouse, cohabitant, or a member of your family during a domestic dispute could result in felony criminal charges.

-In domestic violence incidents where a firearm wasn't loaded, then you could be charged with violating California Penal Code 417, brandishing a weapon, which is another California “wobbler” crime that can be filed by the prosecutor as either misdemeanor or felony offense.
+In domestic violence incidents where a firearm wasn't loaded, then you could be charged with violating California Penal Code 417, brandishing a weapon, which is another California “wobbler” crime that the prosecutor can file as either a misdemeanor or felony offense.

-If your victim was a member of your family or intimate partner and the judge imposed probation, then you will have mandatory domestic violence sentencing requirements defined under Penal Code 1203.097.
+Suppose your victim was a member of your family or an intimate partner, and the judge imposed probation.
+In that case, you will have mandatory domestic violence sentencing requirements defined under Penal Code 1203.097.

 In order to provide more useful information about firearms and domestic violence, our criminal defense lawyers are providing a review below.